projectcalico/calico/master/networking/mtu.md

 #### Configure MTU for overlay networking

-If you are using IP in IP and/or VXLAN for Calico overlay networking, set the tunnel MTU to match the value that you configured for the veth MTU.
+If you are using IP in IP and/or VXLAN for {{site.prodname}} overlay networking, set the tunnel MTU to match the value that you configured for the veth MTU.

 Edit `calico-config ConfigMap` with the MTU tunnel values for your environment.
 For example:

 ```
 # Set MTU for tunnel device used if ipip is enabled
            - name: FELIX_IPINIPMTU
              value: "1440"
 # Set MTU for tunnel device used if vxlan is enabled
-           - name: FELIX_VXLAN
+           - name: FELIX_VXLANMTU
              value: “1440”
 ```

 ##### View existing tunnel MTU values